Relativistic entanglement in muon decay: The muon decay

 is the fraction of the muon energy carried by the neutrinos in the decay.
 Its distribution is peaked around $f \approx 0.35$ \cite{2006}, leading to $\delta a_{\mu} \approx 2.5 \times 10^{-9}$, in remarkable accordance with the Brookhaven and Fermilab experiments.

-The discrepancy found between theory \cite{white} and observations is $\delta a_{\mu} \approx (2.14 \pm 0.50)$ ppm \cite{PRL,prd}, subsequently verified with a higher precision \cite{newMuon}.
-From Eq.~(\ref{2}), the anomaly average on the positron energy in the interval $1$ GeV $< E_p < 2.7$ GeV\footnote{For $E_p < 1$ GeV the asymmetry becomes negative and the error bars are too large, while the highest experimental sensitivity is reached for $E_p \approx 2.6$ GeV.}, weighted with the positron asymmetry, is $\delta a_{\mu} \approx (1.96 \pm 0.68)$ ppm \cite{BJP}.
+The discrepancy found between the data-driven theoretical value reported in \cite{white} and observations is $\delta a_{\mu} \approx (2.14 \pm 0.50)$ ppm \cite{PRL,prd}, subsequently verified with a higher precision \cite{newMuon,verynew}.
+From Eq.~(\ref{2}), the anomaly average on the positron energy in the interval $1$ GeV $< E_p < 2.7$ GeV,\footnote{For $E_p < 1$ GeV the asymmetry becomes negative and the error bars are too large for $E_p < 1.5$ GeV, while the highest experimental sensitivity is reached for $E_p \approx 2.6$ GeV.} weighted with the positron asymmetry, is $\delta a_{\mu} \approx (1.96 \pm 0.68)$ ppm \cite{BJP}.
 If we, instead, average the anomaly in the observed range $1.5$ GeV $< E_p < 3.1$ GeV, we obtain $\delta a_{\mu} \approx (1.28 \pm 0.62)$ ppm.
-Our corrected values for $a_{\mu}$ are shown in Fig.~1, where they are compared to the values derived from data-driven \cite{white} and lattice calculations \cite{lattice}.
+Our corrected values for $a_{\mu}$ are shown in Fig.~1, where they are compared to the values derived from data-driven \cite{white} and lattice calculations \cite{lattice,lattice2}.\footnote{{For details on the asymmetry weighted average, see \cite{BJP}.}}

+The most recent report of the muon $g-2$ theory initiative \cite{lattice2} has found a better concordance between the theoretical and observed $g$-factors.
+Nevertheless, it is based on lattice results, and it does not explain the tension with the data-driven results, which still persists.
+We can see that, when using the most precise observed range of positron energy, our corrected magnetic anomaly presents $1\sigma$ agreement with both data-driven and lattice calculations, attenuating in this way the current tension between the two sets.

 Equation (\ref{Eq.1}) predicts a dependence of the anomaly on the neutrinos energy that can be confirmed or ruled out once precise binned data are released.
 A preliminary analysis, with the use of the BNL data and weighting $\delta a_{\mu}$ with the positron asymmetry, has shown a little better best-fit as compared to an energy-independent anomaly \cite{BJP}.